 This is the round trim I am referring to below.

 In the photo above, you can see my son standing in front of the old cabinet trim.
 I can never find the photos I need to prove my point, when I need them!
 So this will have to do for now.

 We didn’t want to spend thousands on brand new kitchen cabinets, so refinishing them was really my only option.
 Luckily for me, that worked out and we love the results.
 The older design style of the cabinets didn’t bother me at all.
 I found them to have a fun personality that some of the shaker style cabinets tend to lack.
 The one part of the existing cabinets that I really felt dated the space, was the quarter-round shaped trim all along the bottom.
 At least in our kitchen, it looked dated.
 I’m sure it can be done fabulously in a newer kitchen, but ours not so much.

-Here is the surprisingly simple way to make a more modern change!
-Items you will need:
+Here is the surprisingly simple way to update your cabinet trim make a more modern change!

 Let’s get to work!
 Take a chisel and pop off all of the round trim.
 It should come off fairly easily.
 I also took off the piece of wood behind the trim as well.
 This part is fun.
 I like to take out my aggression whenever I get the chance to demo something.
 “I love Demo Day” like Chip Gaines always says.
 Ha.
 Man, I really wish I had cable again, so I could just watch some HGTV!